Userid:

 On client side the following browsers are supported:

-The mobile interface has been tested with the Android 1.5 browser.
+The mobile interface has been tested with web browsers running on various Android devices.

 The following features must be enabled in the browser configuration: